simonboisset/typed-locale/README.md

 ### Create a translator

-Create a translator with the typed-locale.
+Create a translator with typed-locale.

 ```typescript
 import { createTranslatorFromDictionary } from 'typed-locale';